Jonathan M. Marks

-Jonathan M. Marks (born 1955) is a professor of biological anthropology at the University of North Carolina at Charlotte.
-He is a significant figure in anthropology, especially on the topic of race.
-Marks is skeptical of genetic explanations of human behavior, of "race" as a biological category, and of science as a rationalistic endeavor.
+Jonathan Mitchell Marks (born February 8, 1955) is a professor of biological anthropology at the University of North Carolina at Charlotte.
+He is known for his work comparing the genetics of humans and other apes, and for his critiques of scientific racism, biological determinism, and what he argues is an overemphasis on scientific rationalism in anthropology.
 He is a fellow of the American Association for the Advancement of Science.

 Early life and education

 Born in 1955, Marks studied at the Johns Hopkins University in Baltimore and took graduate degrees in genetics and anthropology from the University of Arizona, completing his doctorate in 1984.

 When Marks was beginning his career, few anthropologists held degrees in genetics.
 The Charlotte Observer quotes him as saying, “Twenty-five years ago I was sort of avant garde.
 Now it’s much more common.”

 Career

 Marks is a leading figure in anthropology, especially when it comes to public discussions of race.
 His work has been praised by scholars such as Alondra Nelson, Agustín Fuentes, and Barbara J. King.

-Marks did post-doctoral research in the genetics department at UC-Davis from 1984-1987, then taught at Yale for ten years and Berkeley for three, before settling in Charlotte where he is now a professor at the University of North Carolina-Charlotte.
+Marks did post-doctoral research in the genetics department at UC-Davis from 1984 to 1987, then taught at Yale for ten years and Berkeley for three, before settling in Charlotte where he is now a professor at the University of North Carolina-Charlotte.

 Marks has also served on the board of directors of the Indigenous Peoples Council on Biocolonialism, Nixon, Nevada.

 He was elected to a fellow of the American Association for the Advancement of Science in 2006.

 In 2009, Santa Fe's School for Advanced Research awarded him its J. I. Staley Prize for his book What It Means to be 98% Chimpanzee: Apes, People and their Genes.
 In their award citation, the review panel noted that the book "is being read across anthropological disciplines" and "engages with issues directly relevant to the future of humanity."

 He received the First Citizens Bank Scholars Medal in 2012, honoring his career of intellectual inquiry.

-Since then he has been a Templeton Fellow (2013-2014) and a Director's Fellow (2019-2020) at the University of Notre Dame's Institute for Advanced Study, and a Visiting Research Fellow at the Max Planck Institute for the History of Science in Berlin and at the ESRC Genomics Forum at the University of Edinburgh.
+Since then he has been a Templeton Fellow (2013–2014) and a Director's Fellow (2019–2020) at the University of Notre Dame's Institute for Advanced Study, and a visiting research fellow at the Max Planck Institute for the History of Science in Berlin and at the ESRC Genomics Forum at the University of Edinburgh.